 Are buttered noodles healthy?
 Pasta is generally not a very healthy side dish option.
 However, these noodles aren’t smothered in a super creamy sauce or anything, so they aren’t terrible.
 Everything in moderation, of course!

-If you liked this Seasoned Buttered Noodles recipe, check out these other easy pasta dishes:
+If you liked this Seasoned Buttered Noodles recipe, check out these other easy dinner ideas for tonight:

 - One-Pan Sausage Alfredo Pasta